-We work in partnership with people living in hunger and poverty to unlock their leadership and enable them to become the agents of their own development.
+We work in authentic partnership with people living in hunger and poverty to unlock their leadership and enable them to become the agents of their own development.

 Hunger and povety are inextricably linked to a nexus of issues, including decent work opportunities, health, education, social justice, the rights of women and girls, the environment and climate change.
 This is why we use a holistic approach that tackles all these issues.

-While adapted to meet local challenges and opportunities, our programmes empower people with the skills, knowledge and resources they need to make progress in multiple areas of social development at the same time, to become agents of their own development and lift their communities above the poverty line for good.
+Our programmes empower people with the skills, knowledge and resources they need to make progress in multiple areas of social development at the same time, to become agents of their own development and lift their communities above the poverty line for good.
 Our ultimate goal is for communities to become completely self-reliant so that we're no longer needed.
 This is the sustainable end of hunger and poverty.

 All our programs have at their foundation three essential pillars.